Equal Access for All - Library Services for People with Disabilities

 Touch Screen Internet Station: Perfect for those with vision loss.
 This station is equipped with Zoomtext text-to-speech software, a large print keyboard, scanner, headphones, and touch screen capability.

-Desktop Video Magniifer: This easy-to-use desktop machine is suitable for those with vision loss wishing to read any kind of printed matter or to view cherished photos.
+Desktop Video Magnifier: This easy-to-use desktop machine is suitable for those with vision loss wishing to read any kind of printed matter or to view cherished photos.

 Talking Books from the Perkins Library: We have a collection of fiction and non-fiction talking book cassettes along with a talking book player to checkout.
 Courtesy of the Perkins Library.